 to an ATL.98 , and flew for Channel Air Bridge after 1961.
 Dave McQueen did

 a great job - thanks!
-Requires the PAA
+Later

-base file.
+Version.
 Last updated on 2/3/06.

 FS2004 Transocean DC-4.
 Transocean Airlines of Oakland, California